ooni/probe-cli/internal/tutorial/experiment/torsf/chapter02/README.md

 a `NewExperimentMeasurer` function that we are going to implement as part of this chapter.

+After you do this, you also need to remove the now-unneded import of the `torsf` package.

 There are no additional changes to `main.go`.

 ```Go